 Here’s everything you need to know about this skin condition.

 The most notable symptom of keratosis pilaris is its appearance.
 The visible bumps appearing on the skin resemble goosebumps or the skin of a plucked chicken.
 For this reason, it’s commonly known as “chicken skin.”

 The bumps can appear anywhere on the skin where hair follicles exist and, therefore, will never appear on the soles of your feet or palms of your hands.
 Keratosis pilaris is common on the upper arms and thighs.
 It can extend to the forearms and lower legs.

 - dry skin

-The exact cause of keratin buildup is unknown, but doctors think it may be associated with other skin conditions like atopic dermatitis and genetic diseases.
+The exact cause of keratin buildup is unknown, but doctors think it may be associated with skin conditions such as atopic dermatitis and genetic conditions.